-Are you holding on to a property in Greater Toronto Area and you aren’t exactly sure why?
+Are you holding on to a property in Ontario and you aren’t exactly sure why?
 Every day that you continue to own the property, you are spending money on it.
 Before you hold on to it for another day, consider the below points.
-It might be time to think about selling your Greater Toronto Area home!
-How much does holding a property cost in Greater Toronto Area?
+It might be time to think about selling your Ontario home!
+How much does holding a property cost in Ontario?
 Keep reading to find out!

 Property taxes can be high With recent changes to the tax code, they are no longer deductible either.
 As long as you are listed as the owner of the home, you will be responsible for the taxes on it.
 By selling your house in a timely manner, you can immediately end your tax obligation for the home.

 Monthly utilities add up quickly.
 If you were to add up the amount you’ve spent on electricity, water, gas, tv, and internet you might be surprised at how high that number is.
 Even if you aren’t residing in the home while selling it, you will still need to keep the lights and the water on for the people who come to see your house.
 If your house is older and less energy efficient, you are likely to have utility bills significantly higher than what you would find in a new home.